let's meditate

 we've got the goals down. just not the means to do it.

-the popular mistake
+the popular misconception

 let’s meditate